project-akri/akri/docs/extensibility.md

 DH_IMAGE="${HOST}/${USER}/${DH}:${TAGS}"

 docker build \
---tag=${IMAGE} \
+--tag=${DH_IMAGE} \
 --file=./Dockerfile.discovery-handler \
 . && \
 docker push ${DH_IMAGE}
 ```

 Save the name of your image.
-We will pass it into our Akri installation command when we are ready to deploy our discovery handler.
+We will pass it into our Akri installation command when we are ready to deploy our
+discovery handler.

 ## Create some HTTP devices
-At this point, we've extended Akri to include discovery for our HTTP protocol and we've created an HTTP broker that can be deployed.
+At this point, we've extended Akri to include discovery for our HTTP protocol and we've created an HTTP broker that can
+be deployed.
 To really test our new discovery and brokers, we need to create something to discover.

 For this exercise, we can create an HTTP service that listens to various paths.
-Each path can simulate a different device by publishing some value.
+Each path can simulate a different
+device by publishing some value.
 With this, we can create a single Kubernetes pod that can simulate multiple devices.
 To make our scenario more realistic, we can add a discovery endpoint as well.
-Further, we can create a series of Kubernetes services that create facades for the various paths, giving the illusion of multiple devices and a separate discovery service.
+Further, we can create a series of
+Kubernetes services that create facades for the various paths, giving the illusion of multiple devices and a separate
+discovery service.

 To that end, let's: